EMinsight/OpenParEMCommon/README.md

 # OpenParEMCommon
-Common code for OpenParEM2D and OpenParEM3D and installation instructions.
+Installation guide and common code for OpenParEM2D and OpenParEM3D.